thes3interdev/starter-next-tailwind-firebase/README.md

-# Starter Template for Next.js and Tailwind CSS with Firebase Hosting
+# Starter Template for Next.js (with Tailwind CSS and Firebase Hosting)

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+Later, modified for personal use.

 ## Getting Started